reveng007/C2_Server/README.md

 1. I'm making this to know, how things work.
 Exploring the things which are most of the time present behind the curtains.

-2. Aiming to make a more stable version of C2 server, as most C2 servers tend to lag/hang and even terminate sessions most of the time.
+2. Aiming to make a more stable version of C2 server, as most C2 servers tend to lag/hang and even terminate sessions unreliably.

 ## To Do List:
 - Response becomes slow sometimes.